proudzhu/dotfiles/README.md

 dotfiles
 ========

-some config files for arch
+some config files and scripts for arch